Delfini Rx Messaging Scripts are scripts for scripts.

 Alendronate

-Before prescribing any medication, review full prescribing information such as from the Physicians Desk Reference, DrugStore.Com or other source.
+Before prescribing any medication, review full prescribing information including adverse events found in the Physicians Desk Reference, DrugStore.Com or other source.

 Consulted Delfini Rx Messaging Scripts TM Template – www.delfini.org